-This is a list of performing arts courses.
+This is a list of courses with the subject code DPA.
 For more information, see Division of Performing Arts (College of Liberal Arts and Sciences) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first- or second-semester standing.

-Dance and other physical endeavors as embodied forms of knowledge and culture; U.S. dance practices; European and African dance cultures; aesthetic and political issues raised by concert dance (i.e., performance, choreography, spectatorship, criticism); ethnographic methods to examine the function of dance in cultural formation (i.e., spiritual, celebratory, social, political contexts); lecture, discussion, viewing, movement workshops, formal and informal writing, field research, and BLOG construction.
-GE: Literary, Visual, and Performing Arts.
+Dance and other physical endeavors as embodied forms of knowledge and culture; U.S. dance practices; European and African dance cultures; aesthetic and political issues raised by concert dance (i.e., performance, choreography, spectatorship, criticism); ethnographic methods to examine the function of dance in cultural formation (i.e., spiritual, celebratory, social, political contexts); lecture, discussion, viewing, movement workshops, formal and informal writing, field research, and blog construction.
+GE: Engineering Be Creative; Literary, Visual, and Performing Arts.
 Same as DANC:2060.

-Expansion of yoga and/or teaching knowledge; in-depth physical practice of yoga postures; basic yoga philosophy and texts; personal practice of meditation; yoga for various populations; anatomy of yoga postures; practice teaching within class structure; two-semester course that results in a 200-hour yoga teacher certification.
+Exploration of in-depth knowledge of yoga in preparation for teaching through physical practice of yoga postures, study of basic yoga philosophy and texts, personal practice of meditation, yoga for various populations, anatomy of yoga postures, and practice teaching within class structure; two-semester course that results in a 200-hour yoga teacher certification.
 Requirements: dance major and sophomore or higher standing.
-Recommendations: previous experience taking yoga classes.
+Recommendations: prior yoga experience highly recommended.
 Same as DANC:3075.

 Nonprofit performing arts management and administrative principles; practical applications, trends in the field; focus on arts organizations and their key administrative positions.
 Same as INTD:3510, THTR:3510.